kvncnls/kvncnls/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/kvncnls?style=social)

-## 📋 Here are a few facts about me:
+## 📋 A few facts about me:
-- 💻 I'm a fulltime frontend developer & UI designer.
+- 💻 I'm a full-time frontend developer at Prolific Digital and a part-time UI designer & developer for some Web3 projects.
-- 🌱 I’m currently learning Nextjs and getting better with GSAP.
+- 🔥 I'm a Svelte/SvelteKit fanatic.
+It has the best developer experience out of all JS frameworks.
-- 👯 I’m looking to collaborate on freelance work and Web3-related projects
+- 🌱 I’m learning to be a better CSS/JS animator.
+Creative development is fucking awesome.
-- 💼 I'm currently booked but send me a message anyway!
-We can collab in the future, or I can point you towards my network of devs and designers. 😁
+- 💼 I'm currently booked for freelancing but send me a message anyway!
+We can collab in the future, or I can point you towards my network of devs and designers.

 Give me a follow!: